1WIR3/Moon-Base/README.md

 ## 📄 License

-(Specify your license here, e.g., MIT License)
+GNU GENERAL PUBLIC LICENSE Version 3
 ---

-# Run and deploy your AI Studio app
+# Run and deploy

 This contains everything you need to run your app locally.